msaf1980/db-readings/README.md

 * [Eddies: Continuously Adaptive Query Processing](papers/eddies.pdf) (2000): Traditional query optimization (and the cost model used) is static.
 There are two problems with the traditional model.
 First, it is hard to build the cost model absent of data statistics.
 Second, query execution environment might change in long running queries and a static approach cannot capture the change.
 Analogous to fluid dynamics, this paper proposes a set of techniques that optimize query execution dynamically.
 I don't think ideas in Eddies have made their way into commercial systems yet, but the paper is very refreshing to read and might become more important now.

+* [How Good Are Query Optimizers, Really?](http://www.vldb.org/pvldb/vol9/p204-leis.pdf): It explores how cardinality estimation, cost model and enumeration space can influence query optimizers.
+And it introduces a real dataset with real queries which have many correlations, making it much more suitable for doing experiments for query optimizer than some existing datasets such as TPC-H whose data is independent and uniformly distributed.

 ## <a name='system-design'> Classic System Design